btozer/gmg/docs/_sources/gmg_documentation.rst

 It is anticipated that GMG will also be useful for teaching purposes.

+**NB: GMG is in development.
+Some documentation is incomplete and some features may not work as expected.**

 Key features
 ------------
 * Data I/O is made as simple as possible using space delimited ASCII text files.